Skip to main content

 Complete List of IP Schools in Singapore

-Eighteen secondary schools in Singapore offer the Integrated Programme, leading to either A-Levels, the IB Diploma, or the NUS High School Diploma — each with different entry requirements and partner arrangements.
+Sixteen secondary schools in Singapore offer the Integrated Programme, leading to either A-Levels or the IB Diploma.
+Two additional specialised schools (NUS High and SOTA) offer their own six-year pathways — each with different entry requirements and partner arrangements.

 A-Level pathway (partner model):